 Cosmetics are a part of just about everyone’s life.
 Every day, most of us use products like soap, moisturizing creams, or shampoo.
 In Canada, cosmetic products are defined as “any substance or mixture of substances, manufactured, sold or represented for use in cleansing, improving or altering the complexion, skin, hair or teeth and includes deodorants and perfumes.”
 All cosmetic products sold in Canada must comply with the Canadian Food and Drugs Act and its Cosmetic Regulations.
-Prior to selling any cosmetic products according to section 30 of the Cosmetic Regulations, all manufacturers and importers are required to submit a fully completed Cosmetic Notification Form (CNF) to Health Canada within the first 10 days of first sale within Canada.
+Before selling any cosmetic products according to section 30 of the Cosmetic Regulations, all manufacturers and importers are required to submit a fully completed Cosmetic Notification Form (CNF) to Health Canada within the first 10 days of the first sale within Canada.

 Are your Cosmetic Ingredients safe by Health Canada Standards?

 Most cosmetics are safe, but they can sometimes cause health problems, like allergic reactions and skin irritation.
 To determine if an ingredient is safe for use in cosmetics, You must ensure that none of the ingredients are restricted as shown on the Cosmetic Ingredient Hotlist.
 You can also refer to Health Canada Cosmetic Safety for more information related to cosmetic safety and other adverse effects.

 What are the Key Components I Need on My Cosmetic Label?

 Sometimes the consumer or other interest groups must know the identity of the party that is responsible for a product.
 This party is often known as the manufacturer or dealer.
 Therefore, cosmetic labels need to include the name of the manufacturer or dealer if they need to be contacted.